Isopolito/AzureSchedulingService/README.md

 ## Usage
 To run locally, start Scheduling.Orchestrator, Scheduling.Api, and Scheduling.LocalTester.
 Use the console app in LocalTester to verify everything is working correctly.
 To add/update migrations from visual studio, select the Orchestrator as the project to run, and from within the Package Manager Console window, select the DataAccess project.

+## Notes
+It wouldn't take a lot of work to use this service without azure.
+The azure functions in Api could be replaced with an MVC controller.
+The Orchestrator function the same using any messaging technology that supports the equivalent of the azure topic pub/sub pattern.